8anime/PDF-Merger/README.md

     ```

     - `pdf_folder`: The path to the folder containing the PDF files you want to merge.
-    - `output_pdf`: The name of the output PDF file where the merged content will be saved.
+    - `output_pdf`: The name of the output PDF file where the merged receipts will be saved.

-5. The script will merge the PDF files and save the resulting PDF as `combined_receipts.pdf` in the same directory.
+5. The script will merge the PDF receipt files and save the resulting PDF as `combined_receipts.pdf` in the same directory.

 ### Example